cdio/caio/doc/usage.md

 Sinclair ZX80 specific:
- --ram16                 Attach a 16K RAM instead of the default 1K RAM --rom8                  Attach the 8K ROM instead of the default 4K ROM --prg <prg.o>           Load a .o file as soon as the basic is ready
+ --ram16                 Attach a 16K RAM instead of the default 1K RAM --rom8                  Attach the 8K ROM instead of the default 4K ROM --prg <.o|.p>           Load a .o/.p file as soon as the basic is started
 ```

-Note that it is not possible to load programs using the ``prg`` option when
-the 8K ROM is attached.
-This will be fixed soon.

 #### Keyboard